artsy/README/careers/ladder.md

           <li>Works closely with the team to meet the sprint goals; significantly accelerates the delivery and increases the impact of the team throughout the quarter.</li>
           <li>Effectively addresses team health issues both in their own and their reports' teams when need be.</li>
           <li>Leads some engineering wide improvements.</li>
-          <li>Partners effectively with the tech lead (and the core team) to get their team to a higher performing state.</li>
+          <li>Partners effectively with the core team to get their team to a higher performing state.</li>
         </ul>
       </td>
       <td class="border-top">